Ways to Protect Your Savings

 Many people put money into savings each month, and some people end up dipping back into that money to cover bills or fun spending.
 It can be frustrating to see that your savings are not growing, even when you think you are putting money aside each month.
 You are not really saving if the balance is not going up each month.
 You need to figure out why your savings are not growing and do what you can to protect the money already in your account.
 Here are five ways you can protect your savings so that you can really start to see a difference in your financial picture.

 Stick to Your Budget

-This seems so obvious, but it is the simple truth.
+This seems so obvious, but it is a simple truth.
 If you follow your spending plan each month and stick to it, you will not dip into your savings account.
-If you do not have a budget, it is not surprising that you end up borrowing a bit here and there to cover things like groceries or the utility bills.
+If you do not have a budget, it is not surprising that you end up borrowing a bit here and there to cover things like groceries or utility bills.
 If you currently do not have a budget set one up today.
 This is the best way that you can get control of your spending and stop dipping into your savings account.
 Checking in on your spending each day can really help you stick to your budget.

 Set Up an Emergency Fund

 The unexpected does happen from time to time and you can end up with an expense that you have not planned for like three car repairs in six months.
 An emergency fund can help you cover these expenses without dipping into your savings for things like your home or your vacation.
 When you do use your emergency fund, you need to replenish it by adding money back into it over the next few months.
 This may mean slowing down your savings, but at least you are not pulling money from it.